 FAQs about Canada West

-What not to miss in Western Canada?
+What are some things not to miss in Western Canada?

 When exploring Western Canada, don’t miss the stunning natural wonders like Banff and Jasper National Parks, the picturesque landscapes of Vancouver and Victoria, the cultural richness of cities like Calgary and Edmonton, and the opportunity to spot wildlife like bears and whales.